klust/LUMI-BE-training-materials/docs/intro-evolving/07-Slurm.md

 !!!
 Remark "Differences in `salloc` behaviour."
-    On some systems `salloc` does not only create a job allocation but will also create a job step, the so-called "interactive job step" on a node of the allocation, similar to the way that the `sbatch` command discussed later will create a so-called "batch job step".
+    On some systems `salloc` does not only create a job allocation but will also create a job step, the so-called "interactive job step", on a node of the allocation, similar to the way that the `sbatch` command discussed later will create a so-called "batch job step".